 Does the word “obstacle” sound like something you don’t want?
-After all, isn’t an obstacle something in the way between you and what you do want?
+After all, isn’t an obstacle something in the way between you and what you want?
 You may think it’s a problem holding you or your business back.
 But what if it isn’t?
-What if instead of being in the way, obstacles are the way to achieve your goals?
+What if, instead of being in the way, obstacles are the way to achieve your goals?
 I’ll show you why obstacles are the most important pieces in the puzzle that is your business and why actively looking for them is a shortcut to success.

 There are four places in business that obstacles surface: